ErrorTzy/writings/papers/PhDApps/NewDraft_1.md

 So Hirsch must mean “truth condition” in a more coarse-grained sense, such as in terms of sets of possible worlds.
 This reading is also supported by @hirschPhysicalObjectOntologyVerbal2005, where he says that "sentences have the same truth conditions if (relative to the same context of utterance) they hold true in the same possible worlds."
 But do Lewis and van Inwagen agree that $A_{1}$ is true in the same possible worlds?
 Lewis would say that in the set of possible worlds that make $A_{1}$ true, there are worlds in which there are tables. van Inwagen, by contrast, would say there are no such worlds in the set.
 So they do not agree on the elements in the set of possible worlds that make $A_{1}$ true.

-I anticipate that Hirsch would reply that Lewis and van Inwagen are once again engaged in a merely verbal disagreement, this time over which worlds belong to the set of possible worlds that make $A_{1}$ true.
+I anticipate that Hirsch would reply that Lewis and van Inwagen are once again engaged in a merely verbal disagreement, this time over a set of possible worlds.
 The disagreement would look like this:

 * **Disputed sentence $D'$**: "In the set of possible worlds where $A_{1}$ is true, there are worlds in that set where there are tables"
 * **Agreed sentence $A_{1}'$**: "In the set of possible worlds where $A_{1}$ is true, there are worlds in that set where there are table-wise interrelated simples"